 Steps on How to Get a Real Estate License in California

 For an individual to even apply to take the license exam in the state of California, he must complete the above mentioned educational requirements.
 Those who meet all of the above criteria to qualify for a seat at the California Salesperson License Exam must achieve a score of 70 percent or higher to pass.
-It is advisable to enroll in an exam prep course through www.360training.com in advance of the exam to boost one’s odds of passing.
+It is advisable to enroll in an exam prep courses to boost one’s odds of passing.
 Such a preparatory course will assist prospective real estate agents in their quest to understand key concepts and subject areas that will appear on the exam.

 How Much is the Salary Range for a Real Estate Agent in California?